Home » Skin Care » Facial Skin Care » Makeup Cosmetics

 • Since cosmetic regulations are lax, it’s important to read labels on cosmetic items carefully.
 Some of these products contain ingredients that are not actually all-natural, when the product may claim to be completely natural

-• Helpful in how to properly read labels on natural cosmetic items, or those that claim to be, are to research ingredients before purchasing and choose a product that contains few or no artificial ingredients
+• Helpful tips in how to properly read labels on natural cosmetic items, or those that claim to be, are to research ingredients before purchasing and choose a product that contains few or no artificial ingredients

 The term “organic” has become one of the hottest marketing buzz words in recent years.
 From organic vegetables and fruits to organic cleaning products for the home, these items are jumping onto retail shelves in droves and are raking in a tidy profit for companies.
 Organic makeup is one example, but is it worth the extra cost?